vSphere8upgrade/7u3-to-8u1/README.md

 https://docs.vmware.com/en/VMware-vSphere/8.0/rn/vsphere-vcenter-server-801-release-notes/index.html

 *__Note:__ There have been additional releases to vSphere and ESXi 8 u1 (ESXi - u1a, u1c; vCenter - u1a, u1b, u1c)*

-## Highlights from vCenter & ESXi 8u1 Release Notes <a name="highlightsreleasenotes"></a>

-- vSphere Configuration Profiles
-- With vSphere 8.0 Update 1, vSphere Distributed Services Engine adds support for:
-NVIDIA BlueField-2 DPUs to server designs from Lenovo (Lenovo ThinkSystem SR650 V2)
-100G NVIDIA BlueField-2 DPUs to server designs from Dell
-UPTv2 for NVIDIA BlueField-2 DPUs
-AMD Genoa CPU based server designs from Dell
-- Recorder for required privileges on vCenter Server workflows
-- Support for heterogenous virtual graphics processing unit (vGPU) profiles on the same GPU hardware
-- Integration of VMware Skyline™ Health Diagnostics™ with vCenter
-- VM-level power consumption metrics
-- NVSwitch support
-- Okta Identity Federation for vCenter
-- Support for Fault Tolerance of virtual machines that use a virtual TPM (vTPM) module
-- Quick Boot support for servers with TPM 2.0 chips
-- vSphere API for Storage Awareness (VASA) version 5 for vSphere Virtual Volumes
-- Sidecar files become regular files in Config-vVol instead of vSphere Virtual Volumes objects
-After updating to ESXi 8.0 Update 1, new virtual machines, or virtual disks in the Config-vVol namespace are not supported on ESXi hosts of earlier versions.
-For more information and resolution, see VMware knowledge base article 90791
-- Increased default capacity for vSphere Virtual Volumes objects of type Config-vVol
-- NVMe over TCP support for vSphere Virtual Volumes
-- Extended XCOPY support
-- New file type for OSDATA volumes on SSD devices
-- NFS traffic isolation enhancements
-- Fourfold increase in NVMe-oF namespace capacity
-- Support for end-to-end NVMe stack without protocol translation
-vSphere 8.0 Update 1 also extends NVMe functionality by adding support for third-party multi-pathing plug-ins to control and manage NVMe arrays
-- Increased maximum for Windows Server Failover Clusters (WSFC)
-- Scale the number of NVMe over TCP adapters
-- Support hot-add and hot-remove for VMDirectPath I/O devices
-- Increased number of PCI passthrough devices per VM
-- Local depot overrides for Remote Office and Branch Office (ROBO) standalone ESXi hosts
-- Advanced filters in the vSphere Client
-- Increased maximum number of NFSv3 datastores that can be mounted with multiple connections
-- HTTP/JSON-based wire protocol as an alternative to SOAP/XML

-- This release resolves CVE-2023-1017.
-VMware has evaluated the severity of this issue to be in the low severity range with a maximum CVSSv3 base score of 3.3
-- This release resolves CVE-2023-1018.
-VMware has evaluated the severity of this issue to be in the low severity range with a maximum CVSSv3 base score of 3.3

 # Upgrade Planning <a name="upgradeplanning"></a>